18F/its70-fs-epermit-scale-up/solicitation-documents/Draft-RFP.md

 ### 2.2 Government Furnished Property

-In order to assist the vendor in fulfill the deliverables, the Government will provide:
+In order to assist the vendor in fulfilling the deliverables, the Government will provide:

   - A cloud.gov staging environment with vendor access to the environment logs and credentials for continuous deployment.
 Note: direct push rights will not be given unless the 18F and Forest Service team determines that it is necessary.